6.2 Basic Ethical Concepts

 Competencies of ANA’s Ethics Standard of Professional Performance[3]

-• Uses the Code of Ethics for Nurses with Interpretive Statements as a moral foundation to guide nursing practice and decision-making.
+• Uses the Code of Ethics for Nurses With Interpretive Statements as a moral foundation to guide nursing practice and decision-making.

 • Demonstrates that every person is worthy of nursing care through the provision of respectful, person-centered, compassionate care, regardless of personal history or characteristics (Beneficence).